pouchdb-community/worker-pouch/README.md

 This plugin has two modes:
 * [Easy Mode](#easy-mode), supporting Chrome and Firefox, with a fallback for other browsers, and
-* [Custom Mode](#custom-mode), potentially supporting more browsers, and allowing you to use your own Web Worker or Service Worker.
+* [Custom Mode](#custom-mode), potentially supporting more browsers, and allowing you to use your own Web Worker.

 In Easy Mode, you don't need to set up the worker yourself, because the script is loaded in a [Blob URL](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
-Whereas in Custom Mode, you must manage the Web Worker or Service Worker yourself.
+Whereas in Custom Mode, you must manage the Web Worker yourself.

 ### Easy Mode